radareorg/radare2-book/rabin2/libraries.md

     4 libraries

-If you compare outputs of `rabin2 -l` and `ldd`, you will notice that rabin2 lists fewer libraries than `ldd`.
+If you compare the outputs of `rabin2 -l` and `ldd`, you will notice that rabin2 lists fewer libraries than `ldd`.
 The reason is that rabin2 does not follow and does not show dependencies of libraries.
-Only original binary dependencies are shown.
+Only direct binary dependencies are shown.